 Mark Gottfried represents employers in all aspects of workers’ compensation litigation, including death claims, safety and OSHA violations, Medicare compliance, fraudulent claims and Violations of Specific Safety Requirement (VSSR) investigation and defense.
-His practice on representing employers before the Industrial Commission of Ohio as well as claims management, working closing with employers and/or third party administrators from the onset of an injury to final resolution of a claim.
+His practice focuses on representing employers before the Industrial Commission of Ohio as well as claims management, working closely with employers and/or third party administrators from the onset of an injury to final resolution of a claim.
 Mark represents both self-insured and State-funded employers throughout Ohio.

 Mark has a wide range of civil litigation experience representing employers in workers’ compensation matters in the Ohio Supreme Court, Court of Appeals, and Common Pleas Court.